Whistler Valley Trail

 What bike do I need?

 You dont need a fancy bike to ride the Valley Trail.
 Aside from some sections through Lost Lake, the trail is paved.
 Hybrid bikes, rigid bikes and mountain bikes are all suitable for moving around, but there are other options for pedalling in Whistler:

 The latest biking craze, fat bikes are rigid frames with wider than normal tires that run at very low pressure.
 They are suitable for cruising the Valley Trail in summer, but they really shine when the snow falls.
-Many locals use them in winter to ride on the snow along the Valley Trail and at Whistler Olympic Park (restrictons apply - this is a multi-use area).
+Many locals use them in winter to ride on the snow along the Valley Trail.

 Electric bicycles are a popular ways to see the Village.
 E-bikes are equipped with a battery pack and motor for assistance with pedalling.
 The extra power means people can pedal farther and see more in any given day.

 With a more upright position than a traditional mountain or hybrid bike, cruisers provide a comfortable way to pedal the relatively flat sections of the Valley Trail.
 They often come with a basket or rack, which enables easy transportation of picnic items, towels and more.
 Cruisers can be rented in the Village.

 Chariots and Trailers

 A chariot can be hooked up to a bike to allow easy transportation of smaller children (and picnic gear).
 Chariots are also available to rent.